Matthieu-BRANTHOME/PyratesIA/README.md

 - Cells 82 to 87 export the trained classifiers as pickles, and the results in CSV format.

 ## Pretrained models
 The best trained classifiers (Random Forests) are exported with sklearn in the [./models](./models) folder, in the [.joblib](https://joblib.readthedocs.io/en/latest/index.html#module-joblib) format.
+As said above (Feature section), the pre-computed features are available in the [./data](./data) folder.

 On a side note, these models have been integrated and tested in Pyrates (cf. publication in [https://hal.science/hal-05024217v1/document](https://hal.science/hal-05024217v1/document).)